Is Floating Safe During Covid?

 We keep our personal bubbles small, our outings limited, and our shopping local.
 We’re cognizant of the fact that when you come to oGoFloat the biggest risk is us personally.
 We are taking our health seriously so we can continue to offer float therapy.

 The risk associated with floating has never been zero.
 It’s incredibly low risk, but it’s not zero.
 Our industry’s recreational water expert says the lemon in your drink at a restaurant poses a higher risk than floating.
-Everything we do these days comes with an extra element of risk and it’s on each of us to determine how much risk you’re willing to accept in exchange for the benefit.
+Everything we do comes with an extra element of risk and it’s on each of us to determine how much risk you’re willing to accept in exchange for the benefit.
 We need food, so we brave the grocery store, but it takes more than food to keep us happy healthy humans.

 So in terms of risk, how does floating hold up?
 The great news is floating has some elements that seem perfectly suited for a global pandemic.